DEPLOYDatabase

 Who makes Bluebottle?

-Bluebottle is made by Ocius Technology, based in Sydney, New South Wales, Australia, founded in 1999.
+Bluebottle is made by Ocius Technology, based in Sydney, Australia, founded in 1999.

 Where is Bluebottle deployed?